8 Non-Touristy Things to Do in NYC

 While there are picturesque cafes inside the park itself, I prefer to grab something from the surrounding streets and bring it back with me.

-There used to be a Pax Wholesome Foods (chain sandwich & salad shop) on 40th and 6th avenue with the best homemade lemonade… but when I went back this past July, I found out that it was closed.
+There used to be a Pax Wholesome Foods (chain sandwich & salad shop) on 40th and 6th avenue with the best homemade lemonade… but when I went back in July 2019 and found out that it was closed.

-I will say that the mint lemonade from Tender Greens around the corner is a close second.
+I will say that the mint lemonade from Tender Greens around the corner at the Little Beet is a close second.

 It’s best to do this in the summertime, when there’s live music and other activities going on – but nothing should be stopping you from doing it in the fall and spring as well.